-The Porsche Museum in Stuttgart-Zuffenhausen has an impressive collection of some of the best sports and racings cars ever produced in Germany.
+Visit the Porsche Museum in Stuttgart-Zuffenhausen to see the impressive collection of some of the best sports and racing cars ever produced in Germany.

 Iconic Sports Cars in the Porsche Museum in Germany

 The Porsche Museum is a very modern, sleek design, very much like the cars themselves.
 Porsche consciously avoided the “discovery zone” approach and let the cars speak for themselves.
 With cars as beautiful as these Porsches, this is a sensible approach.

 The historic vehicle collection includes several iconic Porsche cars as well as automobiles designed or developed by Porsche for other manufacturers such as the Volkswagen Beetle, Mercedes 500E and, believe it or not, a tractor.
 Most cars in the museum are originals but a few are replicas including the Type 64 (the first “real” Porsche designed in 1939) and the Lohner Porsche Semper Vivus (the world’s first hybrid car developed by Ferdinand Porsche in 1900!).

 A large number of Porsche sports cars are on display from the 365 to the latest 911 and electric models, the 959 Tour de Force from the 1980s, and some lesser models that many purists never accepted as true Porsches.
 The 911 was for decades the mainstay of Porsche and can be seen in many versions from the standard production models to special design studies and limited production runs.
 The currently popular SUV models are not hidden but clearly most visitors come to see the iconic 911s and racing cars.

 Racing Cars in the Porsche Museum in Stuttgart